-An ideal choice for sleepers on a budget, this ergonomic pillow features a slight curve to support the neck and head.
+An ideal choice for sleepers on a budget, this pillow features a slight curve to support the neck and head.

-Coop Home Goods Adjustable Pillow
+Coop Home Goods Adjustable Original Pillow

-This pillow uses shredded foam, offering the support of traditional foam, but in an adjustable form.
+This pillow uses shredded foam, offering the support of traditional foam but in an adjustable form.
 Simply remove foam for a lower, less supportive pillow.

-This pillow boasts a CertiPUR certification.
+The pillow boasts a CertiPUR certification.
 It comes with a 100-night home trial and a 5-year warranty.

 Some options to consider instead of memory foam pillows include: